•

 Statements Required on Acceptance

-• Authorship and CRediT: Provide a CRediT contribution statement (as maintained by Elsevier) for all authors.
+• Authorship and CRediT: Provide a CRediT contribution statement for all authors.
 See CRediT contribution statement.

-• Conflicts/Funding: Submit conflicts-of-interest disclosures and a funding statement (ICMJE forms accepted).
+• Conflicts/Funding: Submit conflicts-of-interest disclosures and a funding statement.
+ICMJE forms are accepted.

-• Data Availability: Include a data-availability statement with repository links (where appropriate and ethical).
+• Data Availability: Include a data-availability statement with repository links where appropriate and ethical.
+If data, materials, or code cannot be shared, briefly explain why.

-• Ethics: Provide IRB/ethics approval details and consent procedures if applicable.
+• Ethics: Provide IRB or ethics approval details and consent procedures if applicable.

-• Acknowledgments: Add acknowledgments (removed during review) and any permission wording for reused materials.
+• Acknowledgments: Add acknowledgments that were removed during review, along with any required permission wording for reused materials.

 Back to top (↑)